usnistgov/MRT/distributed/lightdm/README.md

 lightdm is used to automatically log in to openbox on startup.
 A bit of setup is required to make lightdm work.

-- **install accountsservice** this is listed as an optional dependancy for lightdm but, it won't work for us without it
+- **install accountsservice** this is listed as an optional dependancy for lightdm but, it won't work for us without it.
+To install run `pacman -Syu accountsservice` as root
 - **create user** the auto login user in the examples is named `mrt`.
 This user must belong to the autologin and nopasswdlogin groups which also must be created.
 Run the following as root:
 ```bash
 # groupadd -r nopasswdlogin